dhis2/developer-portal/blog/2026-01-31-mosip-integration-demo/index.md

     2. Use case
 4. The integration
     2. DHIS2 Login with ESignet
-    3. Capture plugin for ESignet verification
+    3. Capture plugin for ESignet verification for patient
     4. FHIR sync service
     5. NEHR
     6. Patient portal & Clinician portal